matthew-brett/dyneweb/index.rst

 I work at the Berkeley brain imaging center (BIC_).

-I used to work on functional imaging of movement.
+I used to work on :ref:`functional imaging of movement <pubs-movement>`.

-Later I worked on some aspects of functional imaging methodology.
+Later I worked on some aspects of functional imaging :ref:`methodology
+<pubs-methodology>`.

 At the moment I am helping to write new software in Python_ for analyzing functional and diffusion imaging data.
 This is the `nipy community`_